tonyelhabr/xengagement/README.md

     the beginning of a new season).
 Also, update team account Twitter followers (which isn’t done with `transform_tweets()` to prevent hitting the Twitter API a ton).

+## TODO

+1. Convert estimated follower counts for teams to percent ranks.
+(My guess is that this would slightly improve model performance.)

+2. Do a true time-based cross validation to get a better esimtate of future predictive performance.

+3. Make bot tweets more custom.